UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/4-quality_control.md

 **Adapter Content** This can give a good guide as to our true fragment lengths.
 If we have read lengths which are longer than our original DNA/RNA fragments (_i.e._ inserts) then the sequencing will run into the adapters.
 If you have used custom adapters, you may also need to supply them to `FastQC` as this only searches for common adapter sequences.
+Here, it looks like Illumina's automated tool has a done a pretty reasonable job.

 ## Some More Example Reports